5 Sneaky Building Design Mistakes: Energy Saving Tips for Indian Homes

 Our design process integrates:

-Passive strategies first
+Passive strategies prioritized first

-Performance modeling where possible
+Performance modeling wherever possible

 Smart technology readiness